Student Experience

 The rules of the game are designed to provide players with a thorough workout while not favoring competitors who might excel in any particular sport.
 Players move a ball by throwing, bouncing, heading, and under certain circumstances punting; however, players may not run with the ball.
 The object is for one team to bounce the ball into a bucket that is held by one of their teammates, “the Snapper,” who is confined to a small square enclosure called the “Rham.”
 Each team has their own.
 Tackling is sometimes permitted but it is not an essential feature of the game.
 The field of play has no boundaries, and the time limit and required score can be adjusted to the will and constraints of the group.

-The Frazzleerham Club meets regularly and is open to all students.
+The Frazzleerham Club meets each Wednesday after school and is open to all students.
 Check the announcements for more information.
 No experience or commitment is required.
 Come out and play whenever you can.

 Interested students should contact Mr. Ryan Thomas.